Car Camping – How to Save Money on Accommodation Costs

 What Part of the Car Should You Sleep In?

-Before I went to sleep I considered the best part of the car to sleep.
-My car is a sedan, so I was limited.
+Before I went to sleep in my car, I considered the best part of the car to sleep.
+My Audi a4 is a sedan car, so I was limited.
 Should I lay across the back seat?
 Maybe sleep in the passenger seat so I had more leg room without a steering wheel?
 Should I see if the back seats fold down opening up the boot (trunk) of the car?
 However, the best place I decided to sleep was in the driver’s seat.
 I chose this for safety reasons thinking if anyone tried to get into the car while I was inside, I could easily start the engine and drive off.
 Thankfully, this didn’t happen and in the future I still think I will sleep in the driver’s seat.
 But the choice is yours as to where you choose to sleep.
 If you prefer to sleep across the back seat you might want to invest in a mattress, such as these.

 Car mattress front seat bed